madoar/angular-archwizard/README.md

 for example after a user does some interaction with the wizard, it may be required to add or remove a later step.
 In such situations the wizard supports the removal and insertion of steps in the DOM.

-If you require to the dynamic removal or insertion of steps, please be aware that the angular component containing the wizard needs to trigger a `detectChanges()` call inside the `afterViewInit` lifecycle phase.
+If you require the dynamic removal or insertion of steps, please be aware that the angular component containing the wizard needs to trigger a `detectChanges()` call inside the `afterViewInit` lifecycle phase.
 This call can be triggered by adding the following lines to the component class:
 ```typescript